jbeeko/cfworker-web-api/README.md

 Removing existing routes: rec-room.io/*
 ...
 ```
-in the terminal.
 The worker is now live on the routes defined in the `webpack.config.js` file.
 Notice that that the deploy step is only a second or so.
 In fact this is so good I've given up deploying to the local cloud worker emulator.

 **Build and deploy locally**- after edits with: `yarn webpack`.
 In the terminal you will see:
 ```